When beginning the Honors Thesis/Capstone, you should follow these steps:

 Step 5 Enroll in Honors 400

 To write the Honors Thesis, the student must enroll in Honors 400.
 A special studies permit must be signed by all parties to complete registration for Honors 400.
-The thesis is an independent study, and there must be close interaction between professor and student, as well as a very clear understanding about expectations for performance.
+The thesis is an independent study, and there must be close interaction between professor and student, as well as a very clear understanding of expectations for performance.
 The supervising professor is solely responsible for assigning grades in Honors 400.
 Upon satisfactory completion of the thesis, the student must provide a bound copy of the thesis to the Honors Program.

 While writing your thesis, please follow the format described here.